Yuta Okkotsu: Critical response

 The film adaptation includes a post-credits scene that foreshadows Yuta's inclusion in the main series, which IGN appreciated.
 Yuta's eventual return to Jujutsu Kaisen surprised critics due to the irony in the former protagonist's role of killing the current one.
-Comic Book Resources said Yuta's appearance in Jujutsu Kaisen was quite different from the original one upon his reveal.
+James Beckett from Anime News Network looked forward to Yuta's role in the main series as a result of finding him more compelling than the protagonist Yuji since the later felt more generic by the time season 2 ended.
 Anime Hunch claimed that the entire fandom was relieved when Yuta was revealed to be acting on Gojo's request to fake Yuji's death, something noticeable by how his personality changes from aggressive in his fake demand to friendly and casual when he finds Yuji and continuously apologizes to him for wounding him.
+Geekmi found Yuta's role in the latter story arc and looked forward for such events to be adapted in anime format.
 The character's connection with the late Sugawara no Michizane was kept vague that might generate a future impact in the series by critics.
+Nijimen later found Yuta's and Yuji's team up against Sukuna to be engaging as a result of the two being the protagonists of the two manga written by Akutami but was worried Sukuna might kill them if it kept on going especially after the previous deaths in the manga.
+Once the series ended, GameRant noted that Yuji was not a fitting main character as both Yuta and Gojo overshadowed him, especially with the more notorious character arc Yuta experienced in the entire manga which made the protagonist look unfitting in comparison.
+With the epilogue's release in the final volume, GameRant noted fans were satisified as it appeared that Yuta ended forming a family Maki, something people were looking forward for a long time.